flapjs/webapp/user_exp/deep_dive.md

 #### Bug Report
 The bug logo is explicit and does fit its name.
 It may be fine to keep it, however, users may also assume it is for "debugging" rather than filing a bug report/feedback.
 Sometimes feedback icons consist of a thumbs up and thumbs down together as that indicates an approval or disapproval.
 Many websites also use a circle with a question mark inside to indicate a section where more information/feedback can be given externally.
 We could also use a circle with an exclamation point as they usually have a negative connotation of "something is wrong" that would align more with the purpose of a bug report.

+- **Notes**: after doing a bit more research, I [found our icon](https://material.io/resources/icons/?style=baseline) and it is in fact labeled a 'bug report' so we may not change it.

 ---